“There’s a Funnel for THAT!”

 But the most costly mistakes have been not having the right funnels in place from the beginning of my business.

-The “funnel” concept is the one concept that you MUST understand if you want to build a real business.
+Sales funnel creation is the one concept that you MUST understand if you want to build a real business.

 Without the right funnels in your business selling for you ALL THE TIME, chasing new customers is your daily goal.